SousekiL/sousekil.github.io/_pages/about.md

 ---

-Hi, I'm Felix Liu.
+Hi, I’m Felix Liu.

-I am a graduate student in the **Actuarial Science and Risk Management** master's program at the **University of Illinois Urbana-Champaign** (UIUC).
-Prior to UIUC, I earned a bachelor's degree from **Xi'an Jiaotong University** and a master's degree from **Nanjing University**.
-My professional experience includes several years as a data scientist at top tech companies such as **Kuaishou** and **TikTok** in China.
+I hold a master’s degree in **Actuarial Science and Risk Management** from the University of Illinois Urbana–Champaign (UIUC).
+Prior to UIUC, I earned a bachelor’s degree from Xi’an Jiaotong University and a master’s degree from Nanjing University in China.

+I have several years of professional experience as a **data scientist** at leading technology companies in China, including Kuaishou and TikTok.

-Concurrently, I am pursuing my actuarial certification.
-I have passed SOA Exams P, FM, and SRM, and am preparing for the CAS MAS-I and MAS-II exams.
+I am pursuing professional actuarial certification and have passed **SOA Exams P, FM, and SRM**.
+I am currently preparing for CAS MAS-I and MAS-II.

-This website is a personal space where I share data analysis projects, learning reflections, and technical explorations.
-Feel free to reach out if you’d like to connect or discuss anything I post here.
+This website serves as a personal space where I share data analysis projects, learning reflections, and technical explorations.
+Feel free to reach out if you would like to connect or discuss anything I post here.

 ## Recent Projects